laisuk/OpenccNetLibGui/README.md

 #### Notes

-PDF Engine can be set in `LanguageSettings.json`:
+PDF Engine can be set in `LanguageSettings.json` as well:
 Where:
 `1` = `PdfPig`, `2`= `Pdfium`